-Role of the Assistant Dean as Academic Adviser:
+Role of the Associate Dean as Academic Adviser:

-Coordinates The Open Options Program and serves as one of the academic advisers for HSS Open Options
+- Coordinates The Open Option Program and serves as the academic adviser for HSS Open Option students

-- recommend that they meet with department chairs and/or pre-major advisers in their prospective department
+- Meet with department chairs and/or pre-major advisers in their prospective department

-- recommend that they meet with staff members in the Career Center to discuss and review career possibilities and goals
+- Meet with staff members in the Career Center to discuss and review career possibilities and goals

 Group advising occurs during the HSS 99 Open Option Orientation class.
-Each orientation class has an instructor and a Peer Adviser.
-The course instructor is the Assistant Dean, who typically teaches two sections.
-The Assistant Dean coordinates all sections and prepares all course material for the Instructors and for the Peer Advisers.
+Each orientation class has an instructor and at least one peer adviser.
+The Associate Dean coordinates all sections and prepares all course material for the Instructors and for the peer advisers.